A Double Delight for Bharat Rasayan Shareholders!

 The company’s long-term performance is often described as multibagger-level, with historic returns exceeding 44,000% over 25 years.
 This background makes any corporate action from Bharat Rasayan particularly noteworthy.

-The Official Announcement: Stock Split and Bonus Issue Details
+The Confirmed Timeline: Stock Split and Bonus Issue Details

 1) Stock Split (Sub-division of shares)